coredns/unbound/README.md

 ~~~
 unbound [FROM] {
     except IGNORED_NAMES...
+    option NAME VALUE
 }
 ~~~

 * **FROM** as above.
 * **IGNORED_NAMES** in `except` is a space-separated list of domains to exclude from resolving.
+* `option` allows setting unbound options (see unbound.conf(5)), this can be specified multiple times.

 ## Metrics